EPOS Systems FAQ

 - You can log in to your account on any device

 On older systems, you may only be able to log-in to your account via a computer connected to the computer (“server”) you keep all your information on.
-That may mean that you cannot log-in to your account from, say, your personal laptop; if your server is kept in the pub or bar and you want to view your account information from your home
+That may mean that you cannot log-in to your account from, say, your personal laptop; so, if your server is kept in the pub or bar, you won’t be able to view your account information from your home.

 2. Everything updates automatically across all devices

 On older systems, at the end of the day, you may have to link up the different terminals and load all the data out to the main server, meaning that the figures on each device may not be accurate in real-time.

 3. You don’t have to worry about data protection

 If you keep a server yourself, you’re liable for the maintenance and protection of that server, and if that server is stolen, you may have to email all former customers to inform them of a data breach.
 (Full law here).
 In contrast, if you use a cloud-based service, your cloud provider (probably Amazon or Google) is responsible for the upkeep of their server.

 Finally, the best thing about the newer systems is that you only need to buy your hardware once.
 (That said, do be careful about exactly which receipt printer you buy – and give us a call if you’re not sure which one you need).
 Theoretically, you can buy any hardware for any system – which is mostly true!
 But there are some asterisks, so do give us a quick ring before pressing “order” and we can make sure you have the right thing in your basket.